Bates Faculty Development Fund

 - Questions?
 Contact Áslaug Ásgeirsdóttir, Director of Faculty Research and Scholarship

-All faculty members are eligible to apply for the Bates Faculty Development Grant, though if funds are limited, preference in funding may be given to tenured or tenure-track faculty or long-term lecturers.
+All faculty members are eligible to apply for the Bates Faculty Development Grant, though if funds are limited, preference in funding will be given to tenure-track or tenured faculty or long-term lecturers.
 In addition, the Committee on Faculty Scholarship strives to distribute funds for meritorious applications as widely as possible across the faculty.
+Therefore, priority will be given to faculty who have not yet received funds from the BFDF if funds are limited.
 Awards may range from $100 to $10,000.
-Awards may not exceed $10,000 per applicant during any 12 month grant cycle.
+Awards may not exceed $10,000 per applicant during any 12 month period.
 If you have questions about a project or its eligibility, please contact the Director of Faculty Research and Scholarship or any member of the Faculty Scholarship Committee.

-Detailed Budget.
 The proposal must include a detailed budget of all expenses for the project.
 Preference is given to proposals with specific, well-justified budgets.
 For example, justified estimates of plane fares, hotel costs, indexing, printing costs, the cost of research supplies, and/or similar information is required.
-Documentation (screenshots or PDFs) from travel websites, hotel webpages, or airlines are expected when grants are designed to support travel.
+Documentation (screenshots or PDFs) from travel websites, hotel webpages, or airlines are required when grants are designed to support travel.

 Faculty Development Grants support such expenses as:

-• Publication costs (typing, editing, graphics, transcriptions, indexing, illustrations, reproduction fees, etc.)
+- Publication costs (typing, editing, graphics, transcriptions, indexing, illustrations, reproduction fees, subvention fees (see note above), etc.)

 Grants do NOT normally support